JJPEOPLES/chlorine-website/NETLIFY_DEPLOYMENT.md

 5. Configure the deployment settings:
    - Branch to deploy: `master`
    - Base directory: (leave blank)
-   - Build command: (leave blank)
+   - Build command: (leave blank or enter `echo 'No build command needed'`)
-   - Publish directory: `.`
+   - Publish directory: `.` (just a dot)

 6. Click "Deploy site"

+7. If you encounter any issues with the deployment, try these troubleshooting steps:
+   - Go to "Site settings" > "Build & deploy" > "Continuous Deployment"
+   - Make sure the "Base directory" is empty and the "Publish directory" is set to `.`
+   - Check the deploy logs for any errors
+   - If needed, you can manually deploy by clicking "Trigger deploy" > "Deploy site"

-7. Once deployed, go to "Site settings" > "Domain management"
+8. Once deployed, go to "Site settings" > "Domain management"

-8. Click "Add custom domain"
+9. Click "Add custom domain"

-9. Enter "chlorine.k2lang.org" and follow the instructions to set up the domain
+10. Enter "chlorine.k2lang.org" and follow the instructions to set up the domain

-10. After the domain is verified and the DNS is configured, enable HTTPS
+11. After the domain is verified and the DNS is configured, enable HTTPS

 ## Setting up Large File Storage for ISOs